mStream is a personal music streaming server. You can use mStream to stream your music from your home computer to any device, anywhere.

 - Server Core [v4] - The actually server code

-- Server CLI Tools [v1] - These tools let you boot and configure the server via the through the command prompt.
-These were moved to v1 with the completion of the JSON configuration wizard
+- Server CLI Tools [v1] - These tools let you boot and configure the server core through the command prompt.

-- Server Express Framework [v0.12] - Remember how the CLI tools are separate from the Server?
-The Express Framework allows mStream Server to be compiled to a binary that can be booted an configured entirely though a GUI.
-No command line needed.
+- Server Express Framework [v0.12] - The Express Framework compiles the server core to a binary that can be booted an configured entirely though a GUI.
+No command line needed and it runs on OSX, Windows, and Linux.

 - WebApp [v4] - The webApp has been built in parallel with the server